greco-project/pvcompare/docs/scenarios_and_results.rst

 Results of PV modeling
 -----------------------
-In `pv-feedin`_ the models used to generate feed-in time series for SI, CPV and PSI technologies are presented.
+In :ref:`pv-feedin` the models used to generate feed-in time series for SI, CPV and PSI technologies are presented.
 This section will show some results of the calculated time series and discuss model assumptions.